Depression is not something you want to be labelled with when you become a mum.

 Depression doesn’t just happen to those that are unhappy with their life.
 Hormonal and chemical changes in the body and brain play an important role as do other stress factors such as a lack of sleep, a lack of support and feelings of isolation.

-When my daughter was born, things didn’t change like I expected them too.
+When my daughter was born, things didn’t change as I expected them to.
 Sure, the pain in my legs subsided but the anxiety and anger continued to grow.
 I lost complete control of myself and couldn’t shake this panicked feeling.